github9175/JOS-operating-system/Lab1.md

 f010001d:	0f 20 c0             	mov    %cr0,%eax
 ```

-it is the corresponding machine code for the boot loader entering the kernel.
+it is the corresponding ACSII code for the boot loader entering the kernel.

 Part 3: